Past Group members

 Emiliano is from Ituiutaba, Brazil.
 He graduated in Electrical Engineering from the University of Sao Paulo in 2005.
 Following this he received his MSc in Electrical Engineering in 2008 from the same university, with a thesis topic on modelling of the supercontinuum generation in photonic crystal fibres.
 He then joined the Erasmus Mundus Masters of Photonics in 2008.
 In the first year of this master he studied at the Royal Institute of Technology (KTH) in Stockholm and then moved to the University of St Andrews for his second year.
 He completed his master in 2010 with a thesis on microstructured silicon solar cells.
 Emiliano joined the Organic Semiconductor Optoelectronics group in 2010 under the supervision of Prof. Ifor Samuel to pursue his PhD on microstructured organic semiconductors.

 Calvyn was born in Johannesburg, South Africa.
 He graduated from the University of Strathclyde with a MSci in Physics.
 During his undergraduate studies he conducted two research projects.
 The first, was on the topic of Non-volatile two colour holographic data storage at the University of Muenster, Germany.
 The second, which was for his MSci degree, investigated the effects of BEC distributed uniformly in potentials created by counter propagating lasers.
-On completion of his studies at Strathclyde he began a PhD within the Organic Semiconductor Optoelectronics group, where he is investigating, under the supervision of Prof. Ifor Samuel and Graham Turnbull.
+On completion of his studies at Strathclyde, he began a PhD within the Organic Semiconductor Optoelectronics group at the University of St Andrews, under the supervision of Professors Ifor Samuel and Graham Turnbull.
 Calvyn completed his PhD on the investigation of material and device design for organic photovoltaics and worked as a geophysicist for almost two years at CGG.
 He continues to research organic photovoltaics at Masdar Institute, Abu Dhabi, and is founder and CEO of De La Terre limited.

 Dr Qin Xue